Hitting time for Bessel processes - walk on moving spheres algorithm (WoMS): Hitting time for Bessel processes

-where $\mathcal{J}_\nu$ is the Bessel function of the first kind and $(j_{\nu,k})_{\nu,k}$ is the associated sequence of its positive zeros.\\ We are looking for a numerical approach for the hitting time and these formulas are not easy to handle and approach, in particular we can not compute the inverse cumulative function !
+We are looking for a numerical approach for the hitting time and these formulae are not easy to handle and approach, in particular we cannot compute the inverse cumulative function!
 The aim of this section is to construct an easy and efficient algorithm without need of inverting the Laplace transform and without using discretization schemes since the hitting times are unbounded.
 In the next step we will extend this procedure to the hitting time of time-dependent boundaries like straight lines, useful in the description of the hitting time of a given level for the CIR process (the Laplace transform is then unknown).